SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 using Latexify
 latexify(coupled_crn; form=:ode)
 ```
-Finally, the model can be simulated using standard syntax (while providing initial conditions for $V$ as well as for $G$):
+Finally, the model can be simulated using standard syntax (while providing initial conditions for both $V$ and $G$):
 ```@example coupled_eqs_1
 using OrdinaryDiffEq, Plots
 u0 = [:G => 0.1, :V => 1.0]